 - The Board recognised the need for strong communications with the employees.
-In order to keep the positive momentum from the previous year investments took place including a relaunch of a monthly Group wide newsletter and a weekly communication tool with senior managers on site. - An annual engagement survey and a follow up on last year's employee feedback took place and engagement numbers have gone up across the estate. - Work has been undertaken on a new employee engagement and training platform that will be launched in 2023.

-c. the need to foster the Group's business relationships with suppliers, customers and others:

-- The Group maintains close dialogue with its suppliers, looking to consolidate wherever possible without compromising on quality and security of supply. - We have actively reduced the number of different food and beverage suppliers in order to both achieve efficiency and to create closer, more mutually beneficial relationships.
-Throughout the last year, especially because of the well publicised supply chain issues, the Board has encouraged the Culinary Director and Head of Procurement to engage with our suppliers on a daily basis, renegotiate credit terms and to meet with them face to face regularly.
+A Group wide newletter, updating the head office and senior managers on site continues to be an effective communication tool in the business. - An annual engagement survey and a follow up on last year's employee feedback took place and engagement numbers have gone up across the estate. - A new employee engagement and training platform was launched in the year. - A new People Director was appointed post year end and a focus on training and development is underway for the new financial year. - c. the need to foster the Group's business relationships with suppliers, customers and others; - The Group maintains close dialogue with its suppliers, looking to consolidate wherever possible without compromising on quality and security of supply. - We have actively reduced the number of different F&B suppliers in order to both achieve efficiency and to create closer, more mutually beneficial relationships.
+Throughout the last year, especially because of the well publicised supply chain issues, the Board has encouraged the Culinary director and Head of procurement to engage with our suppliers on a daily basis, renegotiate credit terms and to meet with them face to face regularly.

-The Board discusses the customer feedback in every board meeting and has continued investing in the channels of communication and acting upon the feedback given.
-This includes investing further in a customer feedback platform and in house training for the daily maintenance of it.
-Further investment has been made in the company website and central reservations (both as far as team numbers and IT infrastructure) in order to more efficiently communicate with our guests and to increase our efficiency in answering their needs.
-This has reflected in improved guest scores and general feedback across the estate.
+The Board discusses the customer feedback in every Board meeting and uses this data to improve the offering and service across the group.
+Further investment has been made to both the Company website and central reservations (both as far as team numbers and IT infrastructure) in order to more efficiently communicate with our guests and to increase our efficiency in answering their needs.
+This has reflected in the guest scores and general feedback across the estate.